weiserlab/ambuj/position.md

 We are located at the Systems and Networking lab in the new [computer science building Computing 3(COM3)](https://com3.comp.nus.edu.sg/).

+**We are also open to students who are currently enrolled in bachelors, masters, and other programs for internships!**

 ## Open Positions (6 to 8 NOS)

 ## P1: Non-Intrusive Monitoring of Internet of Things Devices and Robots